OdielDomanie/python_ex/README.md

 * The module name is in the format of an `import` statement, eg. `:"mypackage.mymodule"`.
 * The function is called with a single `binary`/`bytes` argument,
 * and the Python function is expected to return a `bytes`/`binary` value.

-Optionally, you can manually start Python Genservers in `Python.Server`.